xzwang2005/Prelude/crack_the_code/Chap_1/how_and_what_exactly_did_we_build.md

   },
 ```

  *action* specifies the command to run; *condition* dictates that this hook should only run on windows machines.
-You can find similar hooks to get gn for mac and linux too.
+You can find similar hooks to get gn for mac and linux.

 These tools and external source code must be in place before build start.
 For Chromium, it is done when you run *fetch chromium*.
 In Prelude, all these nuts and bolts are already stored in repository, so that you can start using gn and fire up building process immediately.